Puno Lauren Puno Co-Founder of Map and ilovecreatives

 Give us a specific example of how you do your job like a BOSS.

 When we started ilovecreatives, the one rule was that I couldn’t ask Daniel for programming help.
-Eva and I wanted to test out ilovecreatives as soon as possible so I decided to use squarespace because it's the easiest platform to design for.
+Eva and I wanted to test out ilovecreatives as soon as possible so I decided to use Squarespace because it's the easiest platform to quickly put together an MVP.
 The big hurdle was making the ads searchable.
 The only way to really do that on squarespace was by creating a blog.
 I played around with the css until I could make blog posts look like ads.
 Then we “launched” the next week!

 For me, it was BOSS level because hacked our way into making a digital thing without technical help. :)